Inherited Craziness

 6. John Henry Pearson b.
 18 Sep 1873 in HOUGHTON-LE-SPRING Volume 10A Page 582, bap.
 5 Dec 1873, in East Rainton, Durham.

-Yes, they had two sons whose names were John, although census records suggest the elder one was known as William and the youngest, as Henry.
+Yes, two sons were registered as John, although census records suggest the elder was known as William and the youngest, as Henry.

 In 1861, the couple were living in Low Moorsley (wonder if they encountered serial killer Mary Ann Cotton there?) in the district of Hetton-le-Hole.
 John Pearson (25) Joiner & Cartwright, with Bridget (22) and Joseph (1).

 In 1871, at Quarry House, Pittington, we find John Soppit (35) Joiner, Bridget (32) and sons Joseph (11), William (6), Robert (4) and Frederick (2).
-I cannot account for the absense of Andrew and cannot locate him elsewhere, but I'm confident that he is the child of this family, because the mother's maiden name on his birth registration is Soppit and John Pearson's reputed father was named Andrew.
-Perhaps staying with other family who forgot to list him?
+I cannot account for the absense of Andrew and cannot locate him elsewhere.

 Bridget Pearson died, at 61, in 1900 in BROMLEY (Vol 02A Page 286).
 Bridget's younger brother, John Soppit, Publican, lived Bromley, Kent, so it would seem likely she was staying with him at the time of her death.